jgaa/restc-cpp/README.md

 - High level Request Builder interface (similar to Java HTTP Clients) for convenience.
 - Low level interface to create requests.
 - All network IO operations are asynchronous trough boost::asio.
+  - Use your own asio io-services
+  - Let the library create and deal with the asio io-services
+  - Use your own worker threads
+  - Let the library create and deal with worker-threads
 - Uses C++ / boost coroutines for application logic.
 - HTTP Redirects.
 - HTTP Basic Authentication.